 Matt understood his hesitation was an opportunity to grow his team professionally and personally while providing a fresh, new, and exciting experience for donors.
 He pointed his skill set in a new direction and explored a host of virtual platforms.

-The OneCause Virtual Event Center was selected for its value and aptitude to do more with the platform in comparison to other virtual solutions.
+The OneCause Virtual and Live Stream Event software was selected for its value and aptitude to do more with the platform in comparison to other virtual solutions.
 With the decision made, Together Toward Zero was reimagined and executed virtually and successfully on December 1, 2020.

-ACT took advantage of both fundraising and engagement opportunities that the Virtual Event Center offered.
+ACT took advantage of both fundraising and engagement opportunities that the OneCause solution offered.
 They leveraged two main fundraising strategies to enhance donor connection and participation in a virtual world:

 With geographic barriers lifted and any and all welcome online, ACT curated a spectacular live stream show, fitting for a very special celebratory luncheon.
 It incorporated all the key elements from the previous in-person luncheons, while enhancing the narrative with fresh, new segments.
 The options were limitless.
 The ACT virtual program:

-Through the Virtual Event Center, ACT was able to broadcast their entire event program and fundraising activities on a single platform, giving donors a single screen giving experience.
+Through the Virtual and Live Stream Event software, ACT was able to broadcast their entire event program and fundraising activities on a single platform, giving donors a single screen giving experience.

 Producing a show is one thing.
 But how do you simultaneously secure much needed donations from an audience sitting in their living rooms?

-Fortunately, the Virtual Event Center provided a myriad of options that enabled them to motivate viewers and turn them into active donors.; ACT took full advantage of the livestream capabilities to create a compelling real-time donation appeal.
+Fortunately, the OneCause software provided a myriad of options that enabled them to motivate viewers and turn them into active donors.
+ACT took full advantage of the livestream capabilities to create a compelling real-time donation appeal.

 Here’s how they made it happen:

-By utilizing the Virtual Event Center, ACT was able to elevate their fundraising, captivating donors in real-time and creating compelling, easy, and fun, giving.
+By utilizing the Virtual and Live Stream Event software, ACT was able to elevate their fundraising, captivating donors in real-time and creating compelling, easy, and fun, giving.